josherrickson/workshop-margins/stata_markdown/stata.md

 ```

 - Do not preface the categorical variable with `i.`.
-- In general, binary (0/1) variables can be treated as continuous or
+- In general, binary (0/1) variables can be treated as continuous or categorical
-  categorical.
-Model is identical either way, but treating as categorical lets
+  in the model.
+The model is identical either way, but treating them as
-  `margins` operate in this easy fashion.
+  categorical lets `margins` operate in this easy fashion.

 # In the presence of covariates